 Sequoia Capital, Thrive Capital, and Greylock Partners reportedly made a x2 ROI in just 2 weeks when Facebook acquired Instagram for $1 billion.
 Yes, x2 ROI in 2 weeks!

 With that said, why in the hell are VC firms still interested in funding medtech companies when only 50% of all reported exits are less than $100 million and the average cost of obtaining a PMA is approximately $94 million?
 More importantly, what does it take for medical devices companies to get a “yes” for those VCs still interested in forking out some cash?
 Good questions, eh?

-Enter Lisa Suennen, Cofounder and Managing Member of Psilos Group, a healthcare-focused venture capital firm with approximately $600 million under management.
+Enter Lisa Suennen, Co-founder and Managing Member of Psilos Group, a healthcare-focused venture capital firm with approximately $600 million under management.
 She also serves as a Director on the Board of several Psilos portfolio companies, including AngioScore (Chairman), PatientSafe Solutions, OmniGuide, and VeraLight (Chairman).
-Lisa holds a M.A. in political science, a B.A. in political science, and a B.A. in mass communications, all from the University of California, Berkeley.
+Lisa holds an M.A. in political science, a B.A. in political science, and a B.A. in mass communications, all from the University of California, Berkeley.
 Lisa is also a visiting lecturer at the U.C.
 Berkeley Haas School of Business.

 In this interview with Lisa Suennen, we learn how and why medical device companies will need to adjust and modify their business models in order to succeed in today’s healthcare environment.